torabian/fireback/docs/docs/intro.md

 This project is licensed under the [GNU Affero General Public License (AGPL)](https://github.com/torabian/fireback/blob/main/LICENSE.md).
 Contributions and modifications must be shared under the same terms.

-## Documents

-The original documents are provided in https://torabi.io/fireback but for quick understanding you can continue reading this document.

 ## Initial Web UI